Dual-Margin Embedding for Fine-Grained Long-Tailed Plant Taxonomy: Methodology

 \subsection{Norm-Guided Sample Selection}

-Naïve oversampling of extremely scarce tail-class examples tends to induce memorization, leading to overfitting.
-Instead, we emphasize the most informative examples (i.e., those with low embedding norm magnitude) and draw inspiration from margin-based face embedding learning \cite{meng2021magface, low2023slackedface}.
-Low-norm examples can arise from two sources: (1) underrepresented tail classes and (2) samples exhibiting high intra-class variation due to seasonal or phenotypic changes (e.g., canopy structure, leaf morphology, or fruiting status), which may also occur within head classes.
-By emphasizing such samples, the model focuses on harder and more diverse instances, thereby improving generalization across ecological conditions while mitigating the risk of overfitting from tail-class oversampling.
-Importantly, sample selection is dynamic as embeddings evolve, further reducing redundant oversampling.
-Samples repeatedly selected tend to exhibit higher embedding norms and are therefore less likely to be chosen again under the norm-guided criterion.
+Naïve oversampling of extremely scarce tail-class examples often induces memorization, leading to overfitting.
+Instead, we prioritize informative samples (i.e., those with low embedding norm magnitude), drawing inspiration from margin-based face representation learning \cite{meng2021magface, low2023slackedface}.
+Low-norm samples primarily arise from two scenarios: (1) underrepresented tail classes, and (2) samples exhibiting high intra-class variation due to seasonal or phenotypic changes (e.g., canopy structure, leaf morphology, or fruiting status), which may also occur within head classes.
+By emphasizing such samples, the model focuses on harder and more diverse instances, thereby improving generalization across ecological conditions while mitigating memorization from repeated tail-class oversampling.
+Importantly, this sampling strategy is adaptive: as embeddings evolve during training, previously emphasized samples tend to increase in norm magnitude and thus become less likely to be reselected under the norm-guided criterion.

-\paragraph{Oversampling with Augmented Diversity.} During training, we augment each batch of \( B \) images by oversampling \( b \) from tail classes using \textbf{AugMix}~\cite{hendrycks2020augmix}, applied stochastically with a fixed Bernoulli probability \( p \).
-We retain only the \( B \) samples with the lowest embedding norms. \emph{The norm proxy is valid only for models trained with margin-based softmax variants}, such as our proposed dual-margin loss, where embedding geometry correlates with classification confidence: lower norms indicates less confident predictions due to weaker alignment with class prototypes.
+\paragraph{Oversampling with Augmented Diversity.} To enhance tail-class representation, we augment each training batch of \( B \) images by sampling an additional \( b \) tail-class instances using \textbf{AugMix}~\cite{hendrycks2020augmix}, applied stochastically with Bernoulli probability \( p \).
+From the \( B + b \) candidates, we retain the \( B \) samples with the lowest embedding norms.
+This norm-guided criterion is particularly compatible with margin-based softmax formulations, including our proposed dual-margin loss, where embedding geometry correlates with classification confidence: lower norms indicates less confident predictions due to weaker alignment with class prototypes.
 However, standard softmax loss does not impose such geometric calibration during optimization ~\cite{wang2018cosface,meng2021magface}.
 We show in Section~\ref{sec:experiments} that low-norm samples are strongly associated with tail classes or instances exhibiting substantial intra-class variability.